 There Shall Be Lancing

 There Shall be Lancing is a two player spherical lancing game.
 Check out There Shall Be Lancing’s Kotaku piece here.
 Sophie also did an interesting write up on her blog detailing the speedy development process of the game which you can read here.

-Again from Pratt’s curator notes: “The long tradition of duelling is explored by Sophie Houlden’s There Shall Be Lancing.
-Putting players in the shoes of two rocket powered jousters locked in aerial combat, Houlden’s game is a duel of quick thinking and speedy counterplay.
+Again from Pratt’s curator notes: “The long tradition of dueling is explored by Sophie Houlden’s There Shall Be Lancing.
+Putting players in the shoes of two rocket-powered jousters locked in aerial combat, Houlden’s game is a duel of quick thinking and speedy counterplay.
 The short rounds aid in building understanding between the game’s combatants, with each trying to get into the head of the other and guess at their plans and sensibilities, bolstering a skill that is under-appreciated in most duels: empathy.”

 Split Tree is a terraforming game for two players and one controller.
 Check out Spilt Tree on Kotaku here.

 Pratt: “Matthew LoPresti is also exploring empathy with his game Split Tree, but with a strong emphasis on the interaction between players that comes through physical immediacy.
 While sharing a controller players work to solve a small puzzle game, whose unfolding patterns give life to a series of islands.
 The goal of this terraforming is to reflect not just the underlying system that LoPresti has designed, but the state of harmony or lack thereof between the players.
 For those that are looking there are hints of an argument being made by Tile Tree about the role of proximity and conversation in the worlds we create together.”